Image Source: Shutterstock

 Fragrant winter shrubs thrive in most gardens, large or small.
 They come in a variety of forms, and suit a broad range of conditions, so even novice gardeners can enjoy winter scents.
 Grow them in containers on a small patio, or plant individually as specimen plants for a strong architectural statement (Mahonia x media ‘Winter Sun’ is particularly attractive for this).
 Alternatively, plant them as hedges – Elaeagnus x ebbingei works well for this.

 In suntrap gardens, grow Lonicera x purpusii ‘Winter Beauty’, which thrives in full sun or partial shade.
-If you’re an urban gardener, try Sarcococca confusa, a tough shrub that even grows in shady spots in polluted city centres.
+If you’re an urban gardener, try Sarcococca confusa, also known as Christmas Box, a tough shrub that even grows in shady spots in polluted city centres.

-Many deciduous shrubs flower on naked stems, and stand out so even smaller blooms are a cheery sight from across the garden.
+Many deciduous shrubs flower on naked stems, so really stand out – even smaller blooms are a cheery sight from across the garden.
 For a more dramatic display in the deepest winter, evergreen Sarcococca confusa has an abundance of flowers in bloom at the same time as holding berries on its stems.

 Making the most of winter fragrance